- Canoe between comfortable guest houses

 - Accommodation: See images below.
 Two nights in hostel standard accommodation; one night in bed and breakfast accommodation; one night camping (all camping equipment is provided).

-- Meals (as per itinerary): 4 x breakfast, 3 x picnic lunch, 2 x dinner.
+- Meals (as per itinerary): 4 x breakfast, 3 x picnic lunch, 2 x dinner (for dinner at campsite, provisions are provided to prepare over open fire - all kitchen equipment is included).
 Additional meals are available to purchase locally.

 - Equipment: Canoe equipment including canoes, paddles, buoyancy aids and canoe trolley to assist with land transports.
 Canoes are 2-3 person Canadian canoes.

 - Transfers: Chosen accommodation in Stockholm to Stockholm harbour (Day 1); steamboat Stockholm-Mariefred (Day 1); Mariefred harbour - accommodation (Day 1); Mariefred - Åkers Styckebruk (Day 2); bus tickets provided for Trosa - Liljeholmen (Stockholm) and underground ticket for Liljeholmen - your chosen accommodation in Stockholm (Day 5).

 - Luggage Tranfers: Stockholm to Mariefred (Day 1); Mariefred - campsite at Lake Klämmingen (Day 2); Lake Klämmingen - Mälby (Day 3); Mälby - Trosa (Day 4).

 Accommodation in Trosa (Day 4).
 Photos: Tre Små Rum.

 - Travel: We do not arrange flights or domestic travel, but are happy to advise on suitable connections and assist you with any aspect of planning your journey.
 See under "Getting There" for general travel information.